wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 The internal flow of the `IChatCompletionService` is the same is it is for executing prompts (see [#s](#semantic-kernel-architecture)).
-The main difference here is that you're dealing with a chat history.
+The main difference here is that you're dealing with a longer prompt shaped like a conversation.
 Filters, and functions work for chat oriented applications as well as single prompts.
 But the main goal of the `IChatCompletionService` is to build chat-oriented applications.

 Generating a response for a longer conversation takes a lot of time because you need to transfer the whole chat history to the model that's going to process it token by token to produce a response.
 This is a slow process.
 It's good to know that Semantic Kernel supports streaming responses to prompts and in chat scenarios.

 You can ask `IChatCompletionService` to stream the response by calling `GetStreamingChatMessageContentsAsync` instead of `GetChatMessageContentsAsync`.
 The